web3techstack/web3stack/README.md

 The problem with nodes is that they unfortunately can't give you a lot of meaningful information such as all tokens of a user, all NFTs of a user, volume in a decentralized exchange etc.

-This makes the nodes practically use-less for the average dapp developer as you are required to run a backend infrastructure to pull out the low-level information and make sense of it.
+This makes the nodes practically useless for the average dapp developer as you are required to run a backend infrastructure to pull out the low-level information and make sense of it.
 This process of making sense of node data by processing it on the backend is called `indexing`.

 Instead of doing all this heavy-lifting yourself you will most likely use an API.